 What is Physiotherapy?

-When suffering from pain or injury related to activity or movement you can benefit from seeking the advice of a therapist with extensive training in dealing with these conditions.
-Keep reading to learn more as we discuss some commonly asked questions about this growing profession.
+When suffering from pain or injury related to trauma, activity, or movement you can benefit from seeking the advice of a therapist with extensive training in dealing with these conditions.

 Physiotherapy for athletes and non-athletes